Yangian Symmetry Escapes from the Fishnet: Classical Yangian Invariance

 Let us finally turn to invariance of the action.
 To that end, we use the cyclicity-respecting level-one representation $\genyang{J}'$ proposed in \cite{Beisert:2018zxs} and elaborated in \cite{Beisert:2024wqq}.
 Here, the strength of the bi-local contributions depends on the distance of the two sites such that the relative weight interpolates linearly between $+1$ and $-1$ around the trace: \unskip\footnote{We disregard the peculiarities of the implementation due to length-changing terms in the supersymmetry representation.
 See \cite{Beisert:2018zxs} for details on the implementation.}

 This form is equivalent to the non-manifestly cyclic variant $\genyang{J}^C$ via the relation:

-The latter term is irrelevant when acting on the superconformally invariant action $\gen{J}^B S$.
-The middle term describes the transformation of the single-site terms.
-We note that it equals precisely the form of \eqref{eq:singlefieldbi-scalar} and the first term in \eqref{eq:singlefieldsusy}.
+The last term is irrelevant when acting on the superconformally invariant action because $\gen{J}^B S=0$.
+The middle term describes the appropriate transformation for the single-site terms.
+We note that the shift contribution equals precisely the form of \eqref{eq:singlefieldbi-scalar} and the first term in \eqref{eq:singlefieldsusy}.
 It therefore suffices to set \unskip\footnote{We have added a contribution independent of the site which is equivalent to the overall level-zero representation.
 This term is essential for the length-changing terms in the supersymmetry representation.}

-The sign is plus when the first two scalar fields are of equal conjugation type, otherwise it is minus.
-More concretely:
+The sign in the $\superN=1$ case is minus when the first two scalar fields are of equal conjugation type, otherwise it is plus; more explicitly:

-The remaining term thus incorporates a particular choice of evaluation parameters for the quartic term in the action.
+The remaining local contribution thus incorporates a particular choice of evaluation parameters for the quartic term in the action.
 Notably, this configuration of evaluation parameters depends on the conjugation type pattern.
 Altogether, we have verified concretely that all level-one Yangian generators leave the action invariant using the cyclic prescription in \cite{Beisert:2018zxs} and taking into account the extra contributions due to evaluation parameters in \eqref{eq:anomsusy}.
 Whether or not \eqref{eq:anomsusy} describes an admissible and/or desirable (almost) local term for the action of a Yangian generator may be debated.
 Here we merely state that this term is required to achieve invariance for the classical action.